7 Open House Survey Questions Agents Need To Ask For An Open House

 What Could Be Done To Make You Buy This House Now?

-No matter how many questions you may have on your list to ask visitors during an open house, there is one crucial question that should always be asked last.
+No matter how many questions you may have on your list to ask visitors during an open house, one crucial question should always be asked last.
 This question is intended to nudge potential homebuyers and bring them closer to making a purchase.
-Its purpose is to identify any deal-breakers that may prevent homebuyers from buying the house.
+Its purpose is to identify deal-breakers that may prevent homebuyers from buying the house.
 While most people will typically mention a lower price when asked this question, there may be other requests that they have, and you might agree to some of them.

 Open House Feedback Questions Tips